Inflammation is part of the body's self-repair mechanism. Inflammations are a widespread phenomenon that produces many different symptoms and pain.

 - The digestive system and the skin are built to be nonsterile.
 (That is why they have a higher rate of cell regeneration), there are always pathogens in our bodies.

-- If the digestive system maintains the right balance between good bacteria and pathogens, the immune system responds effectively.
+- The immune system responds effectively if the digestive system maintains the right balance between good bacteria and pathogens.

-- When the balance of the gut flora is disturbed, the immune system is very strained and may reach a state of chronic inflammatory diseases.
+- When the gut flora balance is disturbed, the immune system is very strained and may reach a state of chronic inflammatory diseases.

 Toxicity comes from two primary sources: (The modern environment is more toxic than ever)

 - Routine Metabolic waste.